francois2metz/recallme/README.md

 You can can provide the maximum number of fail in a given time range.

-*Work in progress: this is a simple experiment.*

 ## Usage

 ReCallMe has no dependencies and can be used completely standalone.